A couple of years ago my friend John Dunne from Dublin (Ireland, not Ohio) emailed me and said he was coming to the US for the solar eclipse.

 We got up before dawn.
 Checked the weather again – still iffy – and headed north, several hours early.
 We stopped for breakfast at a Burger King (nothing is too good for my Irish friends), and made it to Mickey’s by 9am.

 To say that Mickey’s Country Estate was a disappointment is like saying Trump has a slight tweeting problem.
 The pool was dirty.
 The house was dirty.
-Everything looked like it had been eclipsed for about 40 years.
+Everything looked like it had been eclipsed about 40 years ago.
 Mickey, God bless him, was way past being able to care for it all.
 There was no way the gals (or the guys, for that matter) were going anywhere near that pool.
+Probably not even my dog.
 Personally, I found myself wondering what kind of life forms might be growing under the hood of the outdoor grill.

 As for the weather, it had been mostly nice all morning, with only wispy clouds.
 But a friend called, said he was driving in our direction, and was caught in a hellacious storm.